-Fall colors abound in Colorado and each year, visitors flock to the state parks to see Colorado’s natural confetti.
-While many tour the parks by car, try a different option this year for a new twist on fall foliage by visiting the parks by bike, by foot and if you’re up for a little more adventure, on horseback!
+Fall colors abound in Colorado, and each year visitors flock to the state parks to see Colorado’s natural confetti!
+While many tour the parks by car, there are so many ways to enjoy the scenery!
+Try a different option this year for a new twist on fall foliage by visiting the parks by bike, by foot or, if you’re up for a little more adventure, on horseback!

 Stay overnight and bask in the beautiful fall foliage.
-There's still plenty of good weather so reserve your cabin, yurt, or campsite now.
+Take a few days to relax and reset among the reds and golds, and breathe in some much-needed fresh air.
+There's still plenty of good weather, so reserve your cabin, yurt, or campsite now.

 This year, leave the car in the parking lot and set out by bike for a 360° view of the stunning shades of fall.
 State Parks offer plenty of great spots for fall color viewing, but we've selected a few trails we think you'll enjoy.